 - A. Conditional Zoning.
 As part of a Zoning Map Amendment or Zoning Concept Plan Amendment, the County may accept reasonable conditions governing the use of such property as provided by Code of Virginia § 15.2-2303. - 1.
 When proffered by the landowner in conformance with Section 10.10.03, such conditions must be in addition to the Zoning Ordinance regulations. - 2.
 For Zoning Map Amendment and Zoning Concept Plan Amendment applications subject to the provisions of Code of Virginia § 15.2-2303.4, the County will accept only such reasonable conditions as defined by and in accordance with Code of Virginia § 15.2-2297 that may not be deemed unreasonable as defined in Code of Virginia § 15.2-2303.4. - B. Proffered Conditions.
 Proffered conditions in accordance with Section 10.10.03 may include written statements, development plans, profiles, elevations, or other demonstrative materials and are subject to the procedures set out in, or established by resolution pursuant to, Section 10.10.02 and the following: - 1.
 Contents and Timing of Proffers.
 Proffered conditions must be signed by all persons having an ownership interest in the property and must be notarized and submitted to the Zoning Administrator prior to a public hearing before the Board of Supervisors: - a.
 The Board of Supervisors may accept amended proffers after the public hearing has begun if the amended proffers: - 1.
 Impose a more restrictive standard on the proposal; and - 2.
 Do not materially affect the overall proposal; and - b.
 Proffered conditions must contain a statement that the owners voluntarily enter into the conditions contained therein; and - 2.
 Filing and Notice of Accepted Proffers.
 When a Zoning Map Amendment or a Zoning Concept Plan Amendment is approved subject to proffered conditions, the Zoning Administrator will: - a.
 Annotate the subject property on the Official Zoning Map; and - b.
 Maintain an official copy of the approved proffers; and - 3.
 Proffers Govern Development.
 Proffered conditions become a part of the zoning regulations and other County development regulations applicable to the property unless such proffers are subsequently changed by a Zoning Map Amendment or Zoning Concept Plan Amendment, which is not part of a comprehensive implementation of a new or substantially revised zoning ordinance; and - 4.
 Substantial Conformance Required.
 Upon approval of a Zoning Map Amendment or Zoning Concept Plan Amendment with proffers, all other applications for development thereafter must be in substantial conformance with all proffered conditions.
-No development may be approved by any County official in the absence of said substantial conformance.

-- C. Enforcement of Proffers.
+No development may be approved by any County official in the absence of said substantial conformance. - C. Enforcement of Proffers.
 The Zoning Administrator is vested with all necessary authority on behalf of the Board of Supervisors to administer and enforce proffered conditions. - 1.
 Remedy Noncompliance.
-To order, in writing, the remedy of any noncompliance with a proffered condition and the ability to bring legal action to ensure compliance including injunction, abatement, or other appropriate action or proceedings, as provided for in Section 10.13. - 2.
-Guarantee Construction of Improvements.
-The Zoning Administrator may require a guarantee, satisfactory to the Board of Supervisors, in an amount sufficient for and conditioned upon the construction, installation, provision, or performance of any public improvements, site improvements, facilities, or obligations required by the proffered conditions. - a.
-The BoardThis guarantee will be required prior to the approval of Supervisorsthe applicable construction plans and profiles, site plan, or thesubdivision application. - a.b.
-The Zoning Administrator will must reduce or release this guarantee upon satisfactory evidence that the construction, installation, provision, or performance of such improvements, facilities, or obligations has been completed in whole or substantially in part as determined by the Zoning Administrator. - b.
-Said guarantee will be required prior to the approval of the applicable construction profile and plan, Site Plan or subdivision application.
+To order, in writing, the remedy of any noncompliance with a proffered condition and the ability to bring legal action to ensure compliance including injunction, abatement, or other appropriate action or proceedings, as provided for in Section 10.13.

+- 2. Guarantee Construction of Improvements.
+The Zoning Administrator may require a guarantee in an amount sufficient for and conditioned upon the construction, installation, provision, or performance of any public improvements, site improvements, facilities, or obligations required by the proffered conditions. - a.
+This guarantee will be required prior to the approval of the applicable construction plans and profiles, site plan, or subdivision application. - b.
+The Zoning Administrator must reduce or release this guarantee upon satisfactory evidence that the construction, installation, provision, or performance of such improvements, facilities, or obligations has been completed in whole or substantially in part as determined by the Zoning Administrator.